-

 Cons:

-iTerm has a set of useful features that make it a great Terminal emulator for Mac.
+iTerm has a set of useful features that make it the best terminal program for Mac.
 The app supports tabs, split panes, configurable scrollback, autocomplete features, etc. Besides that iTerm2 gives you unlimited independent terminals in one tab.
 In addition, by default the app offers opening windows in full-screen mode, nevertheless, it is possible to use custom full-screen windows.

 Pros: